DFE-Digital/login.dfe.automated-tasks/README.md

 - `removeGeneratedTestAccounts`:
   - Default timer: Midnight on every Monday.
   - Description: Removes any records for users/invitations generated automatically by the test team as part of their regression testing.
+- `removeUnresolvedInvitations`:
+  - Default Timer: Midnight on the first day of every month.
+  - Description: Removes invitations that have not been completed in the past 3 months, where no user is linked to them (manually in the DB) and they are not deactivated.

 ## Local Debugging